 Miami Domestic Violence Defense Lawyer

 It used to be that if a victim of domestic violence did not wish to prosecute, the case would simply be dismissed by the prosecutor.
 That is no longer the case.
 Changes in the domestic violence laws since the early 1990s have resulted in law enforcement taking a more aggressive stance in the prosecution of these type of cases.
-Specialized domestic violence divisions are now required within the prosecutor's offices, and victims are encouraged to prosecute.
+Specialized domestic violence divisions are now required within the prosecutor’s offices, and victims are encouraged to prosecute.
 If the victim does not wish to testify, prosecutors may build cases which do not require testimony from the victim in order to proceed with the case.
 Victims are often encouraged to file injunctions (i.e., a civil order to stay away from the alleged victim and places where alleged victim may frequent) in addition to the stay away order that the first appearance judge will impose in the criminal case.
 That injunction will require an appearance by the accused while the criminal case is ongoing.
-All of these issues create dangers for the accused which require the immediate assistance of an attorney.
+All of these issues create dangers for the accused which require the immediate assistance of a Miami Domestic Violence Defense Lawyer.

 This is an area of the law that has gone through a complete transformation since the early 1990s.
 Because of some high profile domestic violence cases which led to some horrific fatal results for the victims from defendants who had previous cases dropped by prosecutors, much well-intentioned focus was placed on revamping the laws, which resulted in domestic violence laws being changed throughout the country.
 Two of the intended results were to better train prosecutors with special skills for these type of cases and to empower police officers to make decisions at the scene of a domestic disturbance which would protect a potential victim and diffuse an argument from escalating.
 One of the unintended consequences was a clogging of the dockets with cases which are motivated by victims with an agenda.
 The result of these law changes is a much more aggressive investigation and prosecution of a domestic violence case.
+In these cases have the investigative assistance of a Miami Domestic Violence Defense Lawyer can be your best course of action.

 Because of the heightened scrutiny on these cases, officers now are put in a situation in which it is easier and safer for them to make an arrest rather than not make an arrest.
 Instead of walking away from a diffused situation, officers often rather make an arrest and not risk potential liability from a situation which may escalate once they leave the scene.
 The consequence is more arrests.